lukasz340/AssemblyExercises/barcode/README.md

 # barcode

-adding to the following code a code fragment in assembly language, which for the ASCII character (placed in AL register) from the allowed alphabet ('0-9' and 'A-Z' without 'O') will generate a bar code BC412 and put it in memory at the address indicated by EDI.
-In addition, values for the checksum were determined.
+A code fragment was written in assembly language, which for an ASCII character (placed in the AL register) from the allowed alphabet ('0-9' and 'A-Z' without 'O') will generate the BC412 barcode and store it in memory at address indicated by EDI.
+Additionally, the values ​​of the checksum were determined.